camunda/camunda/qa/cleanup-performance-tests/README.md

 * The tests are correctly configured in the [properties file](./src/test/resources/static-cleanup-test.properties) to be able to connect to the Elasticsearch and the engine.

-There are two test suites built into this test module, separated using maven profiles:
+There are two test suites built into this test module, separated using Maven profiles:
 1. Test Camunda Platform engine data cleanup (decision and process instance data) They can be run using the maven profile `engine-cleanup-performance`: